 There are entire guides revolving around eschewing summons, instead using Rikku.

 For Blitzball, the Jecht Shot.
 With very little strategy and enough HP to use it constantly, it can result in almost effortless victories.

 There's also a glitch in the Blitzball enemy AI: As soon as you have the lead, have one of your guys holding the ball swim into your own goal.
 The opposing team has no programming for what to do and will swim uselessly around in circles until the time runs out.

 Nap Shot.
-If it hits the goalie, it has a chance of knocking them asleep.
+If it hits the goalie, and he or she does not have Anti-Nap, it has a chance of knocking them asleep.
 Sleeping goalie = Goal every time you use the "Shoot" command.
 Combine with the Jecht Shot and double-digit victories become trivial.